Hotline +6285748711646

 The Sulfur Miners of Ijen Crater

-One of the most powerful and humbling parts of visiting Ijen Crater is seeing the sulfur miners at work.
-These local men climb into the crater every day—often without modern safety gear—to collect solid chunks of bright yellow sulfur from the volcanic vents.
+One of the most humbling experiences when visiting Ijen Crater is observing the sulfur miners at work.
+These local men descend into the crater every day—often without modern safety equipment—to collect solid chunks of bright yellow sulfur directly from the volcanic vents.

-The process is incredibly hard.
-After breaking the sulfur into pieces, the miners carry heavy baskets—sometimes weighing 70 to 90 kilograms (150 to 200 pounds)—up steep rocky paths and out of the crater.
-Then, they walk several kilometres down the mountain to sell it.
+The work is extremely demanding.
+After breaking the sulfur into pieces, the miners carry heavy baskets weighing 70 to 90 kilograms (150 to 200 pounds) up the steep, rocky paths out of the crater.
+They then walk several kilometers down the mountain to sell the sulfur, demonstrating incredible strength, endurance, and resilience.

 Sulfur Mining at the Edge of a Ijen Volcano